PointCloudLibrary/pcl/doc/tutorials/content/normal_estimation_fast_edge_aware.rst

       fast_edge_aware_normal_estimation.compute (*normals_edge_aware);
       std::cout << "Edge detection and normal estimation completed after " << timer.getTime () << "ms." << std::endl;

-Alternatively, the normals may also be computed alongside with the 3d surface and depth edges using the **pcl::OrganizedEdgeFromPoints** method.
+Alternatively, the normals may also be computed alongside with the 3d surface and depth edges using the **pcl::OrganizedEdgeFromPoints** method
 (see also :ref:`organized_edge_detection`).

 .. code-block:: cpp

       // 3b.
 ALTERNATIVELY, you may compute 3d surface and depth edges and estimate normals at the same time with these commands (see also example_organized_edge_detection.cpp)